-The Art Gallery of Alberta (AGA), a non-profit arts institution, is seeking a part-time FRE Bilingual Gallery Educator.
-Reporting to the Head of Education & Learning, the FRE Bilingual Gallery Educator prepares and delivers art instruction and educational programs for school-age visitors and teachers.
+The Art Gallery of Alberta (AGA), a non-profit arts institution, is seeking a part-time French Bilingual Gallery Educator.
+Reporting to the Head of Education & Learning, the French Bilingual Gallery Educator prepares and delivers art instruction and educational programs for school-age visitors and teachers.

 Selected Duties and Responsibilities